This Fragrant Friday is dedicated to my sister, Rosemary, who lost her battle with ALS on February 6, 2013.

 rosemarybush

-My Personal Relationship with Rosemary
+My Relationship with Rosemary Essential Oil and the Plant

 The Rosemary plant always reminds me of a fabulous trip to Tuscany in 1990 when I stayed with a family of vintners.